Skip to content

 - All commands support `--json` for structured output.

-- Discovery: `ketch config` — returns effective config and available backends as JSON.
+- Discovery: `ketch config` — returns effective config plus available search, code, and docs backends as JSON.

 An agent calling a web search API typically needs to know which provider to use, manage API keys, and handle provider-specific response formats. ketch collapses that: